-Our executive officers and directors and entities affiliated with them beneficially own, in the aggregate (including options and warrants exercisable currently or within 60 days of October 31, 2010), approximately 53.4% of our outstanding common stock as of October 31, 2010 on an as converted basis, and, assuming the number of shares issued in this offering is the same as the number on the cover of this prospectus and our directors, officers and their affiliated entities do not purchase shares in this offering, they will beneficially own approximately 26.3% of our outstanding common stock immediately following the closing of this offering.
+Our executive officers and directors and entities affiliated with them beneficially own, in the aggregate (including options and warrants exercisable currently or within 60 days of October 31, 2010), approximately 53.4% of our outstanding common stock as of October 31, 2010 on an as converted basis, and approximately 30.1% of our outstanding common stock immediately following the closing of this offering.
 Our executive officers, directors and affiliated entities, if acting together, would be able to influence significantly all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other significant corporate transactions.
 The concentration of ownership of our common stock may have the effect of delaying, preventing or deterring a change of control of our company, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and may affect the market price of our common stock.
 This significant concentration of stock ownership may adversely affect the trading price of our common stock due to investors' perception that conflicts of interest may exist or arise.